James Burns (Australian shipowner)

-Sir James Burns KCMG (10 February 1846 – 22 August 1923) was a noted businessman, shipowner and philanthropist in Australia.
+Sir James Burns KCMG (10 February 1846 – 22 August 1923) was a businessman, shipowner and philanthropist in Australia.
 In particular, he is known as the co-founder of Burns Philp and Company, a shipping and trading company, and for establishing the Burnside Presbyterian Homes for Children in North Parramatta (now known as UnitingCare Burnside), a children and family welfare organisation.

 Early life

 Burns was born at Polmont, Scotland, the son of a merchant, David Burns, and educated at Newington Academy and the Royal High School in Edinburgh.
 He migrated to Queensland in 1862 and worked for three years in Western Queensland as a jackaroo.
 In 1865 he formed a Brisbane store, Burns & Scott, in partnership with his brother, and established the first stores in Gympie and nearby One Mile Creek and Kilkivan in 1867, when gold was found there.
 He then sold his interests and returned to Scotland in 1870 after the death of his father.
 He briefly visited France as an observer and assistant in relief efforts after the Paris Commune of 1871 before returning to Queensland.